cdk-patterns/serverless/the-xray-tracer/README.md

 ## Known X-Ray "Quirks"

-There are a couple of X-Ray quirks that I need to document upfront, I thought it better to show them than refactor the pattern to hide them then you hit one later.
+There are a couple of X-Ray quirks that I need to document, I thought it better to show them than refactor the pattern to hide them then you hit one later.
 If these are a deal breaker for you there are other tools out there for tracing that I have been promised will integrate with no extra code changes like [Epsagon](https://epsagon.com/)

 ### SQS -> Lambda Traces
 There is a [known bug](https://github.com/aws/aws-xray-sdk-node/issues/208) where this doesn't connect and you end up with two paths on your service map.